 If you already have a Microsoft Office 365 subscription, you can save money by using SharePoint as your central employee productivity tool, which eliminates the need to purchase additional applications.

 Many organizations still rely on company servers to store information, making it impossible to access data unless you are on-premises.
 With SharePoint Online, information can be accessed anywhere because data is stored securely in the cloud.
 When it’s well organized, proper document management can help avoid information overload.

 Other functionalities of SharePoint

 While SharePoint is certainly a great option for document management, it also has several other types of custom content.
 This includes the ability to create websites and manage projects (e.g., project planning, timelines, and viewing task status).
 These content types, like intranet pages, can be created and customized without knowing how to code.
-Overall, it has all the functionalities you could ever want or need in an intranet content management system.
+Overall, it has all the functionalities you could ever want or need in a content management system or intranet CMS.

 Document management doesn’t have to be stressful.
 Physical document storage can tax a company’s resources but, these days, going digital is an excellent alternative.
 It offers better accessibility, security, and convenience to give your company the agility it needs in the twenty-first century.

 To save some time and maximize employee engagement, consider using a third-party solution, such as Powell Intranet, to turn SharePoint into a complete intranet solution and not just a document management system.
 Powell Software is a Microsoft partner focused on improving employee performance by transforming your Microsoft 365 workspace.